survivejs/webpack-book/manuscript/output/02_library_output.md

 //# sourceMappingURL=lib.js.map
 ```

-This tells us it will generate `var <output.library> = <webpack bootstrap>` kind of code and also explains why importing the code from Node does not give us access to any functionality.
+This tells us it generates `var <output.library> = <webpack bootstrap>` kind of code and also explains why importing the code from Node does not give us access to any functionality.

 ## `assign`